28 Aurigae

 28 Aurigae (28 Aur) is a star in the constellation Auriga.
 Its apparent magnitude is 6.80.
 It is a giant star which has exhausted its core hydrogen and expanded to ten times the size of the Sun.
-Despite being slightly cooler than the sun at 5,284 K it is 73 times more luminous.
-Its distance is known quite accurately at around 650 ly.
+Despite being slightly cooler than the sun at 5,443 K it is 74 times more luminous.
+It is located about 626 ly away.